Frequently asked questions has been saved

 For more information about the programme, eligibility requirements, and the application process, please consult the below FAQs.

-Deloitte’s Technology Fast 50 is a ranking of the country's 50 fastest-growing technology companies, based on revenue growth over the last four years.
-This programme for companies that have developed a technology-related product celebrates innovation and entrepreneurship.
-Companies that are active in the technology sector for less than four years may be eligible to participate in the special Rising Star category of the competition.
+Deloitte’s Technology Fast 50 is a ranking of the region's 50 fastest-growing technology companies, based on revenue growth over the last four years.
+This program is for companies that have developed a technology-related product and celebrates innovation and entrepreneurship.

 Applications are open to public and private companies, large and small, in all areas of technology, from software to life sciences, hardware to clean technology and media to communications.